 E. George Teixeira

-E. George Teixeira, CPA, is a tax partner at Anchin.
-He is a Co-Practice Leader of the Firm’s Private Equity Group and a member of the Firm’s Financial Services Practice and its Private Client Group.
 George is experienced in servicing the alternative investment, private equity and financial services industries.
 His expertise includes tax planning for high net worth individuals, investment partnerships, investment advisors, broker-dealers, venture capital companies, hedge funds (and their investors), investment partnership management companies and general partner entities.
+George assists emerging managers and established funds with structuring, compliance and other advisory services.
 He specializes in the taxation of securities transactions and financial services companies, in addition to offering tax compliance and consulting services for a diversity of entities and individuals.

 George works closely with clients to develop effective planning structures and strategies.
 He advises high-net-worth individuals on estate planning, trust planning, charitable contributions and investment strategy and planning.
 His specific knowledge of straddles, swaps, options, wash sales and mark to market investments has led to his involvement with some of the largest investment partnerships in the country and the expansion of investment firms’ funds offshore.